FahadHussain6688/Weather-APP/README.md

   - Temperature
   - Weather condition
   - Humidity
+  - 5-day forecast
 - GUI built with Tkinter
 - Error handling for invalid inputs

+Features include a modern, theme-switchable interface and weather icons for a clean user experience.

 ## Setup